 If you want to experience more alluring beaches, consider having a trip to the most wonderful cities and towns of Greece.
 Destinations like Halkidiki or Naxos are perfect places for swimming in the ocean blue.

-A picturesque and colourful village in the coastal town of Tenby.
-Photo by HildaWeges - stock.adobe.com
+A picturesque view of the colourful coastal town of Tenby.
+Photo by Wiola - stock.adobe.com

 Highlights of Tenby town include the mediaeval stone walls, charming Victorian houses painted in sugar almond pastels and a maze of cobbled streets that have come to play an important role in Britain's history.